 The support shall contribute to the generation of offshore electricity to meet the future energy demand.
 It shall also alleviate the multiple demands on the EU's land resources by improving the productivity of aquatic and marine resources like for instance, the production and use of algae, and other new sources of protein which have the potential to relieve the pressure on agricultural land.

-In this context, support should focus on deployment of:
+Support shall focus on deployment of:

 floating wind farms;